Lower Salmon Creek Bivouac is a hidden gem

 I lived a pretty ordinary life for a while.
 I did my studies, my second studies, my third studies, my first job, my second job, and my third job.
 I wasn’t really sure what’s going on so, in 2014, I left my home country (Czechia) to learn about the world.
 I’m still not sure what’s going on but I enjoy it much more.
 I lived in a few countries before settling in New Zealand.

-Be the first to comment on "Lower Salmon Creek Bivouac is a hidden gem"
+4 Comments on "Lower Salmon Creek Bivouac is a hidden gem"

 Leave a comment